-Every setting has a resonance, an energy that vibrates through the streets and whistles in the trees.
-The groundswell in Wyoming is being propagated by SCREEN DOOR PORCH, forging a singular sound that nods to Roots-Rock, Soulful Americana and vintage Country-Blues akin to “Stevie Nicks meets The Band, with Ryan Adams and Bonnie Raitt hanging out backstage” (605 Magazine).
-It’s grooving, electrified porch music adorned with the soulful pipes of Seadar Rose and propped-up by Aaron Davis’s gritty slide guitar, quirky banjo pickin’ and an infectious rollercoaster of a live show.
-The core songwriting/multi-instrumentalist pair evoke a downhome vibe with rustic harmonies and “a sort of Lennon/McCartney arrangement and get it right every time” (Americana UK).
+Casting an artful sound with lyrical purpose that nods to Soulful Americana, Roots-Rock, and vintage Country-Blues, Screen Door Porch is akin to “Stevie Nicks meets The Band, with Ryan Adams and Bonnie Raitt hanging out backstage” (605 Magazine).
+It’s grooving, electrified Porch music adorned with the soulful pipes of Seadar Rose and propped-up by Aaron Davis’s gritty slide guitar, quirky banjo pickin’ and an infectious rollercoaster of a live show, which showcases the rawness of their acoustic roots heroes combined with the spirit of late 60s/70s rock and roll.
+The core songwriting/multi-instrumentalist pair evokes a downhome vibe with rustic harmonies and “a sort of Lennon/McCartney arrangement and get it right every time” (Americana UK).

-SDP’s first two studio albums—Screen Door Porch (2010) and The Fate & The Fruit (2012)—were internationally recognized in eight “Best Albums of the Year” lists.
-The band has been fortunate to perform at over two dozen festivals including South by Southwest, Treefort Music Fest, Targhee Bluegrass Fest and Magic City Blues Fest, while sharing theater and club bills with some of their favorite artists—Buddy Guy, Sam Bush, Steve Earle, Jason Isbell & the 400 Unit, Justin Townes Earle, The Mother Hips, Malcolm Holcombe, and Grace Potter & The Nocturnals.
+A national touring act since 2010—predominantly as a Quartet or Duo, and occasionally as a Quintet—the band has been fortunate to perform at over three dozen festivals including the Treefort Music Fest, Targhee Bluegrass Fest, South by Southwest, and Magic City Blues Fest while sharing theater and club bills with some of their favorite artists—Buddy Guy, Sam Bush, Steve Earle, Jason Isbell & the 400 Unit, Nicki Bluhm, Hayes Carll, Grace Potter, Reckless Kelly and Justin Townes Earle among them.

 Step onto to the PORCH and be washed away into the grain!